superdev93919/NextJS-Template/docs/folders.md

 ### Sections
 Sections is part of a page, the page being devided in multiple section (example: header, about, our team,...) and contain themself some atomes or molecules.

-They are located in a folder of a page ([voir routing de NextJS](https://beta.nextjs.org/docs/routing/fundamentals)).
+They are located in a folder of a page ([See Routing from NextJS](https://beta.nextjs.org/docs/routing/fundamentals)).

 ### Pages
 Pages contain a set of section or integrate molecules & atoms for the smallest page. the Page is usually part of the layout.

-They are located in a folder of a page ([voir routing de NextJS](https://beta.nextjs.org/docs/routing/fundamentals)).
+They are located in a folder of a page ([See Routing from NextJS](https://beta.nextjs.org/docs/routing/fundamentals)).